Dirtymilk Label Rebounds With New Style and Attitude

 Designer Daniel Antonio is breathing new life into his Dirtymilk label, which is being resurrected after being dormant for several years.

-The Los Angeles label, for women who like an edge to their clothing, will release its fourth graphic-driven collection this month bearing slogans including “Womanup!” and “Intellectual intercourse please!” on its T-shirts and hoodies.
+The Los Angeles label, for women who like an edge to their clothing, will release its fourth graphic-driven collection this month bearing slogans including “Growing N Glowing!” and “Besitos No Stressitos!” on its T-shirts and hoodies.

 Antonio started the label in 2006 when streetwear was becoming very popular and influential in men’s fashion, but there were no streetwear or sportswear lines for women that offered that same kind of edginess.